shyamsolanki2903/Taskoo/README.md

 If not logged in, you will be redirected to Keycloak for authentication.
 Once logged in, you can manage your To-Do list.
-To access the Buy Pro feature, click the "Buy Pro" button which will redirect to Stripe for payment.
+To access the Buy Pro feature, click the "Buy Pro" button which will redirect to Stripe for payment .
 10. Payment Integration
 The Pro License functionality is implemented using Stripe.
 When a user clicks "Buy Pro", they will be redirected to Stripe's checkout page to complete the payment.
 Upon success, they will be redirected to a success page.